gvlproject/HubZero_other_themes/README.md

 The style is based on Twitter Bootstrap and follows the existing Alveo web site appearance at http://alveo.edu.au/.

-To use this template, first zip the directory and its contents.
+To use this template, git export the contents into a directory called Alveo2015 and then zip the directory and its contents into the file Alveo2015.zip.

-Then use the Joomla administrator interface for template management to upload and install the zip file.
+Use the Joomla administrator interface for template management to upload and install the zip file.